promplate/hmr/docs/integrations/flask.md

 If reloads behave oddly, reproduce in a minimal example and check for double registration, global mutable state, or ABI changes.
 For protocol or C-level breaks, prefer a full restart.

-See `examples/flask/` for a concrete sample and `docs/reactive/advanced.md` for patterns that help HMR work well.
+See [examples/flask/](../../examples/flask/ "Flask example — examples/flask/") for a concrete example and [Advanced Reactivity](../reactive/advanced.md "Advanced Reactivity") for patterns that help HMR work well.